-- Have your manuscript or proposal agent-ready.
-You are going to want to have the most beautiful and complete fiction/memoir manuscript ready if your agent requests more.
+- Have your storytelling agent-ready.
+You are going to want to have the most beautiful and complete fiction/memoir manuscript ready if your agent requests more after reading your proposal.
 One great way you can be sure you’re presenting your best work is to undergo a manuscript analysis.
 RTC offers a unique service where your book is matched with an editor who reads the manuscript in full.
 You’ll receive a comprehensive analysis on what works and what could use a little more TLC.
 Having a set of fresh eyes can help your book reach its fullest potential.

-- Repeat this mantra: I know my book better than anyone.
+- Repeat this mantra: I'm the expert on my own book writing.
 You dreamed up the plot.
 You wrote the words.
 You know this thing inside and out.
 You can write your pitch on index cards, but, when pitching the agent, try to pitch without the visual cues if you can.
 It proves you know your stuff and allows you to focus on your agent’s facial expressions.

-- Make an impression.
+- Put as much effort into you as your book writing.
 When dressing for a writers’ conference or workshop, the guidelines usually hover between casual and business casual.
 As you select your wardrobe for your “pitch day,” try to choose something professional but also something that might stand out (for the right reasons).
 For women, perhaps a dress with bright colors.
 For men, maybe an interesting tie or blazer.
 The agent will meet many people throughout the day.
 Wearing something appropriate, but memorable, may help you stand out even more than your spectacular book plot.

-- Keep it short.
+- Keep your storytelling interesting and short.
 Your pitch should be between thirty and forty-five seconds.
 Think of it as an elevator pitch.
 It should contain the following: